This article describes steps one can take to turn on or off OneDrive services in Windows 11

 OneDrive comes with Windows by default.
 It lets you sync files and folders on your computer with Microsoft cloud, allowing you to access them anywhere on your mobile devices and other computers using the service.

-Files and folders you delete or change on your computer will be deleted or altered and stored on Microsoft cloud and vice versa.
+Files and folders you delete or change on your computer will be deleted or altered and stored on Microsoft Cloud.
 In addition, when you enable OneDrive in Windows, your files and folders can be accessed in Windows File Explorer, even offline.

 Changes you make while your computer is offline, will be synced to the cloud when your computer reconnects to the internet.